IntersectMBO/lsm-tree/README.md

 The following table summarises the cost of the operations on LSM-trees measured in the number of disk I/O operations.
-If the cost depends on the merge policy, the table contains one entry for each merge policy.
-Otherwise, the merge policy is listed as N/A.
+If the cost depends on the merge policy or merge schedule, then the table contains one entry for each relevant combination.
+Otherwise, the merge policy and/or merge schedule is listed as N/A.

 <table>
 <thead>